lsteinmann/milQuant-dist/README.md

 Copied main.js from [COVAIL](https://github.com/COVAIL/electron-quick-start/blob/master/main.js), since that is the only approach I could get to work with the current template from electron.

+I merged the updates from [electron-quick-start](https://github.com/electron/electron-quick-start) into the fork from [COVAIL/electron-quick-start](https://github.com/COVAIL/electron-quick-start) to get a fork that is not outdated.

 See some other tutorials and approaches to deploy shiny with electron:

 * Using electron quick start, all based on each other: